Campus Leader

 4

-The Aileen Chuck Internship Program Fall 2025
+The Aileen Chuck Internship Program Summer 2026

-The internship will run from September 15, 2025 through December 19, 2025.
+The internship will run from May 11, 2026 through August 14, 2026.

 This intensive program allows you to gain professional experience in a real working environment, further your knowledge of the conservative movement, and sharpen your skills for future success.
 Leadership Institute interns receive free housing, an $825 monthly stipend, priority access to the Institute’s Employment Placement Service, free tuition to all Leadership Institute schools and workshops, weekly private lunches and dinners with conservative VIPs, and the opportunity to build public policy references.